UDXS/hh23-rhythm/src/cypress/README.md

 6. Set Speed to 115200.
 7. Click "Open."

 The board partakes as a SPI employee.
-It offers 32-bit data packets:
+It offers 12-bit data packets in 32-bit words:

 ```sv
 data[11:3] // slider_pos (9 bits), position of finger between 0 (left) and 300 (right)